isaaclyman/Edward-the-App/README.md

 `RECAPTCHA_SECRET={secret}`: A valid Google Recaptcha site secret.
 If you're developing locally on /auth, you'll also need to set `window.recaptchaSiteKey` to a valid site key after page load.
 By default, this is set in `auth.html`.
 `SESSION_COOKIE_SECRET={secret}`: A secret to use for encrypting and decrypting session cookies.

 API requests will automatically be proxied from port 8080 to port 3000.
 For full-stack development, you can run `npm run dev` and `npm run server-dev` side by side.
-Make sure to visit `/app` instead of `/app.html`.